 Instructions: This Code of Conduct should be included in bidding documents for the civil works contractor(s) and in their contracts once hired.
-This Code of Conduct should also be included in bidding documents, and the contracts.
-This Code of Conduct is to be signed by all contractor and subcontractor staff, including PMD and PMU staff.
+This Code of Conduct should also be included in bidding documents, and the contracts consultants hired under the project to deliver technical assistance/advisory activities.
+This Code of Conduct is to be signed by all contractor and subcontractor staff, including PMD, NPCA and PMU staff.

-I, \\\\\\\, acknowledge that adhering to environmental, social, health and safety (ESHS) standards, following the project's occupational health and safety (OHS) requirements, and preventing Violence Against Children (VAC), Sexual Exploitation and Abuse (SEA) and Gender Based Violence (GBV) is important.
+I, \\\\\\\\, acknowledge that adhering to environmental, social, health and safety (ESHS) standards, following the project's occupational health and safety (OHS) requirements, and preventing Violence Against Children (VAC), Sexual Exploitation and Abuse (SEA) and Gender Based Violence (GBV) is important.